002A/ixora.io/creative_portfolio/processing-connect-the-dots.rst

   :height: 360
   :width: 506

 As the project grew I also made printable designs.
-I used these designs for the covers of my holiday cards and the back of my personal cards.
+I use these designs for the front of my holiday cards and the back of my personal cards.

-To facilitate the work positioning the dots, I built an Inkscape extension in Python.
+To facilitate the design efforts positioning the dots, I built an Inkscape extension in Python.
 It extracts path information from a SVG file and creates the correct input file for my Processing program.
 Using this tool, I can make new designs in an hour or two.

 The animations can be found on Vimeo.